35 Interesting Facts About English That Can Help You Understand the Language Better

 Swagger — To walk in a way that shows you’re boasting or disrespectful.

 Break the ice — To relieve the tension or silence in a conversation by talking.

-To see some of the other interesting sayings and words Shakespeare invented, check out these articles from Mental Floss and The Intrepid Guide, as well as this great article from Open Culture.
+To see some of the other interesting sayings and words Shakespeare invented, check out these articles from Mental Floss and The Intrepid Guide.

 2. Most English words come from French or Old English (use this to your advantage!).